RobinsonZ/robinsonz.github.io/about.md

 title: About Me
 permalink: /about/
 ---
 Hi, I'm Zack!
 I'm a software developer, system administrator, maker, and writer.
 Currently, I'm studying as a candidate for a BA in Computer Science and English Literature at Swarthmore College.
-I'm also Vice President of the [Swarthmore College Computer Society](https://www.sccs.swarthmore.edu/).
+I'm also Co-president of the [Swarthmore College Computer Society](https://www.sccs.swarthmore.edu/).
 You can look at some of my work [here]({% link projects.md %}).
 My GitHub is [here](https://github.com/RobinsonZ).
 My LinkedIn is [here](https://www.linkedin.com/in/robinsonz/).
 My email address is `z [at] robinsonz [dot] me`.

 ### Skills